 Here are some of her quotes:

-My claim to fame is that I cracked this code in the retina, so the transformation mathematically from images to the signals that leave the eye, and go to the brain,
+My claim to fame is that I cracked this code in the retina – the mathematical transformation from images to the signals that leave the eye and go to the brain,

-As soon as I did that, I realized immediately the application of it is that you can make an artificial retina that could restore sight to the blind.
+As soon as I did that, I realized immediately that this could lead to an artificial retina that could potentially restore sight to the blind.

-And then I was thinking, well, if I could make if that really were true, and I can make send the same signals to the brain, why couldn’t I send it to a robot’s brain?
+And then I was thinking, well, if that were true, and I can send the same signals to the brain as the normal retina does, why couldn’t I send them to a robot’s brain and make a new kind of computer vision?
 So I quickly patented that and started a second company.

 During this interview, you will learn four things: